Book Now

 For most Salt Lake City homes, engineered hardwood is the best all-around choice.
 The cross-layer construction handles our dry climate far better than solid hardwood, you still get real wood beauty, and it works with the radiant heat systems showing up in newer builds and renovations.

-It’s especially strong in the Avenues, Sugar House, and 9th & 9th where homeowners want floors that match the character of their home without fighting the climate every winter.
-A white oak engineered plank against original craftsman trim is hard to beat.
+It is especially strong in the Avenues, Sugar House, 9th and 9th, Holladay-adjacent neighborhoods, and east-bench homes where owners want floors that match the character of the house without fighting the climate every winter.

-LVP with an SPC core is the practical workhorse.
-It’s waterproof, dimensionally stable (zero expansion or contraction from humidity), and modern options look genuinely great.
-For basements, kitchens, bathrooms, mudrooms, and any home with kids or dogs, it’s often the smartest pick.
+Waterproof laminate is the practical workhorse.
+It is waterproof, dimensionally stable, and modern options look much better than most homeowners expect.
+For basements, kitchens, bathrooms, mudrooms, and any home with kids or dogs, it is often the smartest pick.

-In SLC specifically, LVP shines in basement finishing projects and condo installations where concrete subfloors and HOA sound requirements come into play.
+In Salt Lake City specifically, laminate shines in basement finishing projects and condo installations where concrete subfloors and HOA sound requirements come into play.

 Solid Hardwood

 Beautiful, timeless, and the highest-maintenance option in our climate.
 Solid hardwood can work on main levels in homes where the owner runs a humidifier through winter, but expect seasonal gapping.
-We don’t recommend it for basements or over concrete.
+We do not recommend it for basements or over concrete.

 For a full comparison of how these materials handle Utah’s climate, read our guide to the best flooring for Utah’s dry climate.